#verifier-design#rl ...

 Fighting Specification Gaming with Verifiable Rewards for Evaluations

-Mermaid diagrams present an interesting case for this.
+Mermaid diagrams are a useful stress test for this.
 They sit at the intersection of structural and semantic correctness.
 A diagram can render syntactically valid while being semantically incoherent, or it can represent the right concept but be poorly composed.
 The constraint space is narrow: the output must be both machine-parseable and human-interpretable, and the mapping from natural language query to diagram type is genuinely ambiguous.
-This makes Mermaid generation a good testbed for reward design, since specification gaming has obvious failure modes.
+This makes Mermaid generation a good testbed for reward design because specification gaming has obvious failure modes.
 This post documents that design process.
 I’ll cover three simple agent architectures, the rubric construction, how reward signals were composed to prevent gaming, and finally where the approach reaches its limits in closing the learning loop.

 Experimental Setup

 Three agents.
 Same prompt distribution.
 Different levels of structural guidance and verbosity.
-The goal was simple in theory: find which prompt architecture best navigates the objective space — the constrained output space where a diagram is both renderable and semantically correct.
+The goal was simple in theory: find which prompt architecture best navigates the constrained output space where a diagram is both renderable and semantically correct.
 In practice, the agents diverged in interesting and sometimes frustrating ways.

 sequenceDiagram